 - Managing risk when working with clients having suicidal thoughts

 - Working with clients with long-term health conditions

 - Trauma, PTSD and the Healing Process

-I have experience of short or long-term counselling and can provide either according to your preference.
-I offer a free initial 45-minute assessment appointment for you to tell me about your situation and what you expect counselling to be like.
-I will explain more about my way of working so you can decide if you would like to begin counselling with me.
-If you have a condition that prevents you from coming to my counselling room I will be happy to discuss the option of home visits.
+I have experience of short and long-term counselling and can provide either according to your preference.
+I offer a free initial 45-minute assessment appointment for you to talk to me about what is prompting you to seek counselling.
+I will explain more about how I work so you can decide if you would like to begin counselling with me.
+If you have a condition that prevents you from coming to my counselling room- I will be happy to discuss the option of home visits.